misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

 ### reverse()

-We'll get to this one later.
+We'll get to this one later, when we talk about iterators.
+For now though, if you want to reverse a list, you have to convert it into a list like this:

+{% highlight python %}
+nums = [1, 2, 3]
+reversed_nums = list(reversed(nums))
+{% endhighlight %}

 ### sort()